wojciech-kulik/xcodebuild.nvim/README.md

 >
 > You will find there a collection of useful tips & tricks for iOS/macOS development in Neovim.

-## 📱 Setup Your Neovim For iOS Development
+## 📱 Setup Neovim For iOS Development

-I wrote an article that sums up all the steps required to set up your Neovim from scratch to develop iOS and macOS apps:
+I wrote an article that gathers all the steps required to set up Neovim from scratch to develop iOS and macOS apps:

 [The Complete Guide To iOS & macOS Development In Neovim](https://wojciechkulik.pl/ios/the-complete-guide-to-ios-macos-development-in-neovim)